Chachai Falls

 Chachai Falls is in Rewa district in the Indian state of Madhya Pradesh.
 It is the 23rd highest waterfall in India.

 The Falls

-The Chachai Falls is on the Beehad River, a tributary of Tamsa or Tons River as it comes down from the Rewa Plateau.
+The Chachai Falls is on the Bihad River, a tributary of Tamsa or Tons River as it comes down from the Rewa Plateau.
 It has a total height of 130 m.

 Chachai Falls is an example of a nick point caused by rejuvenation.
 Knick point, also called a nick point or simply nick, represents breaks in slopes in the longitudinal profile of a river caused by rejuvenation.
 The break in channel gradient allows water to fall vertically giving rise to a waterfall.